RamyaChinnadurai/100DaysOfCode/Day3 - Twitter name/Readme.md

 # How I did this?
 What all the steps?
 Initially started with the guidance of [this aritcle](https://dev.to/radnerus/twitter-api-is-followers-count-mda) written by [Suren](https://twitter.com/radnerus93).
 I majorly break down this task into 3 parts.

 1. Getting Twitter API key from Twitter Dev account.
 2. Node js script to update the profile name.
 3. Cron part to update the profile name for every 1 minute.

 ## Step 1 - Getting twitter API keys

-1. Go to [twitter developers page](https://developer.twitter.com/) and sign in.
-2. Verify your developers account by providing the required informatios.
-3. After verifying with the email, you developers account will be created.
-4. Once completed, in to the [Get Started](https://developer.twitter.com/en/account/get-started) page, Click [Create an app](https://developer.twitter.com/en/apps/create).
-5. There enter the required details like, app name, app description, website url, and so on.
-6. You have to clearly explain the reason of how your are going to use the app.
-7. After reviewing the terms, your app will be created.
-8. Now you can get the key and tokens in the second tab.
-Note down the Consumer API key and Consumer API Secret key.
-9. Click the Generate button near the Access token & access token secret to get the Access token and Access token secret.
-Note it down too!
+Went to the [twitter developers page](https://developer.twitter.com/) as mentioned in the article and signed in.
+By providing the required informations, twitter asked me to verify with my account email.
+Once verified with the email, my developers account was created.(Hurray!🎉) In the [Create an app](https://developer.twitter.com/en/apps/create) after entering the informations like app name, app description and so on, it asked me to clearly explain the reason of how I'm going to use the app.
+After reviewing the terms, my app was be created.
+Noted down the Consumer API key, Consumer API Secret key and Access token & access token secret keys!

-10. At the end of this step you will get the **Consumer API key**, **Consumer API Secret key**, **Access token**, **Access secret key**.
+At the end this step I got my **Consumer API key**, **Consumer API Secret key**, **Access token**, **Access secret key**.

-Now you are ready to dive into the coding part!
+Next interesting part! lets to dive into the coding part!

 ## Step 2 - Script to update the profile name.

 Okay, now it coding time.
 Fire mode on🔥
-So I choosed [node.js](https://nodejs.org/) as I'am familiar with that.
+I choosed [node.js](https://nodejs.org/) as I'am familiar with that.
 From the [Suren article](https://twitter.com/radnerus93) I came to know about the [twitter-lite](https://www.npmjs.com/package/twitter-lite).

 Started with the simple,
 ```